Anti-müllerian hormone (AMH) testing

 If your blood shows a very high level of AMH it could be an indicator of polycystic ovarian syndrome (PCOS).
 It could also mean a potential high response to hormone stimulation for fertility treatment and lower doses may be advised to reduce the risk of any severe side effects.

 Limitations of AMH testing

-While AMH is widely used to give an indication of ovarian reserve and predict the response of a hormone stimulation for fertility treatments, it doesn’t give any indication of egg quality or predict your chances of getting pregnant3.
+While AMH is widely used to give an indication of ovarian reserve and predict the response of a hormone stimulation for fertility treatments, it doesn’t give any indication of egg quality or predict your chances of getting pregnant.
 There is, however, a correlation between AMH levels and the likelihood of a successful IVF treatment cycle.
 Your chances of conceiving are also influenced by many factors including your age, lifestyle and health.

-AMH results can also be affected by outside factors such as taking hormonal contraception, how the sample is taken, the time between blood sample and analysis4 and how the sample is analysed.
+AMH results can also be affected by outside factors such as taking hormonal contraception, how the sample is taken, the time between blood sample and analysis and how the sample is analysed.
 Therefore, it is important you consider using a service provider or laboratory you know to be reliable.
-AMH can vary slightly month to month but does not tend to fluctuate markedly and generally follows a downward trend over time.
+AMH can vary slightly month to month, but does not tend to fluctuate markedly and generally follows a downward trend over time.